 - Children with fever should not be underdressed or over-wrapped.

 - Medicines like paracetamol and ibuprofen should not be used for fever unless your child appears distressed.
 If they are not distressed it is better to let the fever do its job and run its course:

 - Using paracetamol and ibuprofen does not prevent febrile convulsions and should not be used for this purpose alone.

 - You can use either paracetamol or ibuprofen in children with fever who appear distressed.

 - You should not use both at the same time.

-- Some studies have shown that ibuprofen may increase the risk of developing skin infections when used in chickenpox.
-Therefore, paracetamol is usually recommended in chickenpox.
-For other conditions, ibuprofen is recommended only when really needed and if paracetamol has not worked.
+- Some studies have shown that ibuprofen may increase the risk of developing serious skin infections when used in chickenpox.
+Therefore, paracetamol is usually recommended in chickenpox and ibuprofen should not be used.